-Obviously this 22″ brass necklace uses the same circular finding that they used in the necklace style shown above.
-The method of attachment is interesting because instead of using separate links, each circle has an integral tab at the top that folds over and connects to the circle immediately preceding it.
+This 22″ brass necklace uses the same circular finding that they used in conjunction with their large-bow-tails necklace shown in Holiday Surprises.
+The method of attachment here is interesting because instead of using separate links, each circle has an integral tab at the top that folds over and connects to the circle immediately preceding it.
 I’ve learned to expect the unexpected from MJM designs, so this is actually a point in favor of its’ attribution, in my book!
 But of course if these were produced by a findings company instead of the MJM themselves, any Deco Era company could have made this neckace.
 The clasp is a simple spring ring so no hint provided there.

 This triple snake chain necklace is even longer, at 24″.
 Two of the three shades of blue are theirs, and so is the technique of combining them (although the darkest blue looks almost black, that may be a photography artifact.)
 What’s a bit odd is that there’s no clasp, but at twenty-four inches a clasp isn’t needed so that’s a moot point.
 The chains are no doubt joined at the back of the center station, which is a casting that is new to me but the painting technique is right in line with theirs.
 The base color of that oval piece appears to be black at first glance but a closer looks seems to show that it’s a dark metal – perhaps an oxidized silvertone, or simply poor lighting because the metal edge showing in the second photo appears to be lighter.